 Lower Monthly Payments

-We've negotiated special deals with many of our insurance partners.
-We offer more flexible payment options, like 12 equal installments plans and monthly reporting programs, to help improve cash flow for our business owners.
+We've negotiate better deals with many of our insurance partners.
+We offer more flexible payment options, like 12 equal installments plans and Pay As You Go monthly reporting programs, to help improve cash flow for Maine business owners.

 Complete Coverage, Low Rates

 At Workers' Compensation Shop.com, we help Maine employers find the best deal on Workmen's Comp Coverage.
 Whether you are looking for Pay as You go Coverage or an installment plan, we can help you find lower rates.

 Rates on Workers' Compensation Insurance in Maine are higher than the national average.
 Businesses pay about 31% percent more for their Workers' Comp Coverage compared to the national medium.
 Employers are smart to shop coverage with multiple insurance companies make sure they are taking advantage of every opportunity to save on their work comp coverage.